5 great authors to explore the Italian literature

 What is special about Camilleri’s works is the very language he uses in his books.
 Many claims he has invented a language of his own, being a mixture of Italian with a sprinkling of Sicilian grammar and vocabulary.

-He has sold over 10 million copies and many of his books and translated in many foreign languages.
+He has sold over 10 million copies and many of his books and translated into many foreign languages.

 The most enjoyable books by Camilleri (according to me):